manuzcheruz/devforge/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for NodeForge, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for NodeSmith, including completely new features and minor improvements to existing functionality.

 Before creating enhancement suggestions, please check the issue list as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please include as many details as possible: